Want to grow weed at home?

 (Unsure whether growing cannabis is legal where you are?
 Just check our handy interactive map.)

 EDITOR’S NOTE: Article updated and extensively rewritten, top to bottom, to improve and expand on existing information.
-Around 1000 words of new content added.
-Republished 29th September 2017.
+Around 1000 words of new content added, 29th September 2017.
+We also frequently revisit it to keep things current.

 Table of Contents